katiemackenbrock/Bravo-Memory-Game/README.md

 - [ ] Game should have a pop up alert (something funny with a classic HW image) to let the player know that they won/lost.

 ![](https://i.imgur.com/x9kUM1X.jpg)
-> Here is one picture of some of my favorite ladies :heart:
+> Here is one picture of some of my favorite ladies :heart: (minus you, Candiace...)

 ### Wire Frames